codeMaverick7770/OJ-Project/README.md

-# KickDSA — AI-Assisted DSA Platform for Beginners
+# KickDSA — AI-Assisted DSA Platform for Beginners and Intermediates

 Welcome to **kickDSA** — an **AI-powered Online Judge** built for beginners struggling with Data Structures and Algorithms (DSA).